karugo-murage/Exel-in--your-Exams/README.md

 ## Features

--Well Designed Interface(UI).
+-Well Designed Interface(UI)
 -intensive use of Vanilla css for design
--Javascript
+- Javascript
--HTML5
+- HTML5
--API intergration
+- API intergration
--Switch to multiple categories via buttons
+- Switch to multiple categories via buttons
--Responsive to variety of devices like mobile,tablet and PC
+- Responsive to variety of devices like mobile,tablet and PC

 ## Setup/Installation Instruction

 ### Requirements

--chrome browser/any other browser
+- chrome browser/any other browser

--any type of computer(phone of laptop)
+- any type of computer(phone of laptop)

--Internet connection
+- Internet connection

--Navigate to the git repository
+- Navigate to the git repository

--clone the repo to local machine
+- clone the repo to local machine

--run it on VScode , on live server
+- run it on VScode , on live server

 ### Future Improvements